Learn to craft your own kombucha, Eagle County

 Find someone who makes their own batches, however, and you should have no trouble finding a SCOBY starter.
 Each culture creates its own colony, new SCOBYs, to make continuous batches of probiotic refreshment.

 “You can keep reusing them over and over again,” Henson said.
-“If the SCOBY spends too much time in the open air or something gets into the vinegar you are keeping it in, then it will start turning black.
-That’s when you want to throw it away.”
+“If the SCOBY spends too much time in the open air or something gets into the vinegar you are keeping it in, then it will start turning black and you want to throw it away.”